 Fill rate refers to the percentage of customer demand that is met by immediate stock availability, without backorders, stockouts or lost sales.
-Simply put, it’s an indication of how well you’re able to meet customers’ needs at any given time.
+Simply put, it’s an indication of how well you’re able to meet customer demand at any given time.

 TradeGecko’s inventory and order management software will help you automate your workflows so you can focus on growing your business.